grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 1. Edit the *Server Request Rates* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Graph (Old)* to *Bar Gauge*
 3. Under *Bar Gauge*:
-* Change Orientation from Auto to Horizontal.
+* Change Orientation (Layout Orientation) from Auto to Horizontal.
 * Change Display Mode from *Gradient* to *Retro LCD*
-4. Under Thresholds:
+4. Under Thresholds (At the bottom of the menu panel on the right):
 * Change the base color from Green to Blue
-* Change the 2nd color from Red to Yellow
+* Change the 2nd color from Red to Yellow and the threshold level from 80 to 45.
-* Add a third threshold level, 90.
+* Add a third threshold level, 55.
 Set color to Orange.
+* Select Apply to apply your panel settings.
 Below is what your panel should look like:
 ![Server Request Rates](img/webserver-request-rates.png)